 Notes

-2. You could also add a protein such as tofu or tempeh.
+2. You could also add a protein such as fried tofu, tempeh or vegan chicken.
 I would stir fry them separately first, then add to the final mix.
+Or throw in a can of drained and rinsed chickpeas with the tomatoes at the end.

 5. Nutrition facts do not include rice, only the curry.